 This report consists of the three financial statements.
-The Statement of Net Assets, the Statement of Revenues, Expenses, and Changes in Net Assets, and the Statement of Cash Flows.
+The Statement of Net Position, the Statement of Revenues, Expenses, and Changes in Net Position, and the Statement of Cash Flows.
 These financial statements are prepared in accordance with GASB Statement 35, Basic Financial Statements---and Management's Discussion and Analysis---for Public Colleges and Universities, as amended by GASB Statements 37 and 38.
 These statements establish standards for external financial reporting for public colleges and universities and require that financial statements be presented on a consolidated basis to focus on the University as a whole.

-STATEMENT OF NET ASSETS
+STATEMENT OF NET POSITION

-The Statement of Net Assets presents the assets, liabilities, and net assets of the University at a point in time (at the end of the fiscal year).
-The Statement of Net Assets includes all assets and liabilities using the accrual basis of accounting, which is similar to the accounting used by most private-sector institutions.
+The Statement of Net Position presents the assets, liabilities, and net position of the University at a point in time (at the end of the fiscal year).
+The Statement of Net Position includes all assets, deferred outflows, liabilities, and deferred inflows using the accrual basis of accounting, which is similar to the accounting used by most private-sector institutions.
 Under the accrual basis of accounting all of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.

-Within the Statement of Net Assets, assets and liabilities are further classified as current or non-current.
+Within the Statement of Net Position, assets and liabilities are further classified as current or non-current.
 The current classification distinguishes those assets that are highly liquid and available for immediate and unrestricted use by the University, and those liabilities likely to be settled in the next 12 months.

-Net assets are divided into three categories:
+Net Position is divided into three categories:

 - 1. Invested in capital assets, net of debt, indicates the university's equity in property, plant, and equipment owned by the University. - 2.
-Restricted net assets are further divided into two subcategories, non-expendable and expendable.
+Restricted net position is further divided into two subcategories, non-expendable and expendable.
 The corpus of non-expendable restricted resources is only available for investment purposes.
-Expendable restricted net assets are available for expenditure by the University but must be spent for purposes as determined by donors and/or external entities that have placed time or purpose restrictions on the use of the assets. - 3.
-Unrestricted net assets are available to the University for any lawful purpose of the institution.
+Expendable restricted net Position are available for expenditure by the University but must be spent for purposes as determined by donors and/or external entities that have placed time or purpose restrictions on the use of the assets. - 3.
+Unrestricted net position is available to the University for any lawful purpose of the institution.

-Total assets at June 30, 2012 were \$992.5 million, an increase of \$119.3 million (13.7%).
-Capital assets, net of depreciation, comprised 56.4%, or \$559.7 million of the total assets.
+Total assets at June 30, 2013 were \$1.06 billion, an increase of \$76.7 million (7.8%).
+Capital assets, net of depreciation, comprised 62%, or \$659.1 million of the total assets.

-Total liabilities were \$422.8 million at June 30, 2012, an increase of \$62.7 million (17.4%), compared to \$360.0 million at June 30, 2011.
-Long-term liabilities comprised 77.9%, or \$329.5 million of the total liabilities.
+Total liabilities were \$438.2 million at June 30, 2013, an increase of \$15.8 million (3.7%), compared to \$422.4 million at June 30, 2012.
+Long-term liabilities comprised 77.3%, or \$338.8 million of the total liabilities.